wichert/pyramid_sqlalchemy/docs/tests.rst

     2014-08-30 09:02:38,070 INFO sqlalchemy.engine.base.Engine SELECT CAST('test unicode returns' AS VARCHAR(60)) AS anon_1

 Using the provided fixtures you can create a new fixture for functional tests.
-This fixture needs to mock out ``pyramid_sqlalchemy.includeme`` to prevent double initialisation of SQLAlchemy, and it must add a special key to the request environment so pyramid_tm will not try to create or commit transactions.
+This fixture needs add a special key to the request environment to tell the `pyramid_tm` tween not to to create or commit transactions.

 .. code-block:: python
    :linenos:

    import pytest
-   from webtest_plus import TestApp from myyapp import main
+   from webtest_plus import TestApp from myapp import main

    @pytest.fixture
-   def app(transaction, sql_session, monkeypatch):
+   def app(sql_session):
-       # The sqlalchemy fixture already configured SQL for us, so make sure
-       # it is not run again which would result in a second connection.
-       monkeypatch.setattr('pyramid_sqlalchemy.includeme', lambda c: None)
        app = main({})
        return TestApp(app, extra_environ={'repoze.tm.active': True})